DeepRug-AI/DeepRug/README.md

 - [ ] Implement Social Interaction Features
 - [ ] Develop NFT Badge System
 - [ ] Build Data Analysis Platform

+## ⚠️ Project Status

+This project is currently under active development.
+The core smart contracts and basic infrastructure are implemented, but many features are still being developed and refined.
+We welcome community contributions to help accelerate development.

 ## 📝 Contribution Guidelines